Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupVnOnPC.md

 === "Visual Novel Sample"
     ![Visual Novel Sample](../img/visual-novel-sample.png){height=500 width=1000}

-It is now texthooking, proceed to [Clipboard Inserter](https://xelieu.github.io/jp-lazy-guide/setupVnOnPC/#clipboard-inserter) to be able to use the text from `Textractor` and use `Yomichan` on it
+It is now texthooking, proceed to [Clipboard Inserter](https://xelieu.github.io/jp-lazy-guide/setupVnOnPC/#clipboard-inserter) to be able to use the text from `Textractor` and use `Yomitan` on it

 ---